shanthanu9/Cricket-Fantasy-League/README.md

 $ sudo apt-get install libmysqlclient-dev
 ```

-For updating a SQL , checkout `config.py`.
-Once appropriate user is added, run
+For setting up the database, checkout `config.py`.
+Once appropriate database is created, run
 ```bash
 $ flask db upgrade
 ```

+All latest cricket player details can be obtained by running python scripts in `scripts` folder.
+Place the CSV files generated in
+csv folder and run `add_records_to_db.py` to add latest player details to database.

 ## Starting app